 Almost one month ago, the Indian government announced demonetisation of Rs.
 500 and Rs.
 1000 notes across the country.
 This measure caused severe cash crisis all over the country affecting each and every industry.
 One of the most affected industries is the Smartphone industry, largely the feature phone and budget smartphones segment.
-During the initial days of demonetization, smartphone sales fell by a whopping 90% since most of the feature phones and budget smartphones purchase are made through cash payments.
+During the initial days of demonetization, smartphone sales in India fell by a whopping 90% since most of the feature phones and budget smartphones purchase are made through cash payments.

 However, according to Keshav Bansal, Director of Intex Technologies, the fall in smartphones sales is recovering and is now settling at about 60-70% dip.
 Consumers have slowly started adopting other payment modes like Paytm and FreeCharge.
 Cashless transactions, however, aren’t helping much and, consequently, the inventory is piling up.
 It will take time to liquidate them until the cash crisis reduces.
 Not just common people, but retailers are also having a tough time liquidating the digital payments they receive.
 To survive in this situation, distributors have increased the credit cycle for the retailers so that they can accept digital payments and continue doing business at a healthy pace.

 Demonetisation to Hit Smartphone Shipments in India in Q4 2016

 Smartphone adoption in India is growing really fast.
 But the current situation indicates that the fourth quarter will see a significant decline in smartphone shipments.
 According to a report by IDC, the smartphone shipments are likely to decline by 17.5%, and feature phone shipments are likely to decline by 24.6% in Q4 2016.
 The impact can be seen more in Tier 3 and beyond cities since the small retailers in these cities are dependent mostly on cash transactions.